July 18, 2018

 In 2016, Conde Nast Traveler named Point Prim as one of the most beautiful places in Canada.
 One look at this gorgeous slice of paradise and it’s easy to see why.
 Almost entirely surrounded by water, this peninsula is home to the Point Prim Light Station—PEI’s oldest lighthouse and one of only two circular brick lighthouses in Canada.
 This distinction makes the station a perfect spot for an iconic during your journey, or simply a wonderful location to take in the beauty of the region

 With so many interesting destinations within 30 minutes, you could easily forget that there’s an entire island waiting for you to explore, but it’s true!
-Start planning your visit by booking your passage on the mv Confederation or mv Holiday Island today and discover everything The Gentle Island has to offer.
+Start planning your visit by booking your passage on Northumberland Ferries today and discover everything The Gentle Island has to offer.